Universality for roots of derivatives of entire functions via finite free probability: Main results

 \subsection{Finite free limit theorems of differentiation}

-In this section we present the limit theorems for generic sequences of real rooted monic polynomials Theorems \ref{thm:Laguerre uni} and \ref{thm:Hermite uni} will follow by specializing these limit theorems to Jensen polynomials.
+In this section we present the limit theorems for generic sequences of real rooted monic polynomials Theorems \ref{thm:Laguerre uni} and \ref{thm:Hermite uni} will follow by specializing these limit theorems to Jensen polynomials. {\cedittwo Which in turn, we use to prove limit theorems for derivatives of entire functions in the Laguerre--P\'oyla class.
+To the best of our knowledge, this work is the first instance of finite free probability being applied to study a function with an infinite number of roots.
+Given that functions in the Laguerre--P\'oyla class are well approximated by polynomials with real roots we believe finite free probability should serve as a powerful new tool in the study of such functions.
+Particularly, in the case of universal limits, where only a few root statistics (such as average spacing) govern the limiting behavior (such as limiting spacing of high derivatives). }

 We define the empirical root measure of the polynomial $P_m$ to be the probability measure where the roots are counted with multiplicities.
 We denote the moments and absolute moments of $\mu_{P_m}$ by

 for $j \in \mathbb{N}$.
 We present below a finite free law of large numbers, central limit theorem, and Poisson limit theorem in terms of the moments of $P_m$.
-The assumptions on moments of $\mu_{P_m}$ in these theorems can be translated into assumptions on the coefficients of $P_m$ by using Newton's identities.
-For positive integers $n$ and $j$, $(n)_{j}$ denotes the Pochhammer sequence $(n)_j = \prod_{i=1}^j (n-i+1)$.
+The assumptions on moments of $\mu_{P_m}$ in these theorems can be translated into assumptions on the coefficients of $P_m$ by using Newton's identities. { In particular, our results only rely on the first few moments, which can be directly read off from the largest coefficients of the polynomial.} For positive integers $n$ and $j$, $(n)_{j}$ denotes the Pochhammer sequence $(n)_j = \prod_{i=1}^j (n-i+1)$.

 \begin{theorem}[Law of large numbers] Assume $m_{1}(P_{m})\rightarrow a\in\R$ and $m_2(P_{m})=o(m)$ as $m\rightarrow\infty$.
 Then, for any $d\in\N$, uniformly on compact subsets of the complex plane. \end{theorem}